 Leichtweiß-Institute - TU Braunschweig

-The Leichtweiß-Institute for Hydraulics (LWI) of the Technical University of Braunschweig participates in the FZK with its department of hydromechanic and coastal engineering.
+The Leichtweiß-Institute for Hydraulics (LWI) of the Technical University of Braunschweig participates in FZK with its division Hydromechanics, Coastal and Ocean Engineering.
 Besides many research projects in Germany based on laboratory experiments and numerical simulations the institute stands out due to its international cooperation with notable scientists and universities for instance from the US, Taiwan, Indonesia or Japan.

 Istitute for Soil Engineering and Soil Mechanichs - TU Braunschweig